JavierMP-97/bt-rl-ad-robot/README.md

 # Deep Reinforcement Learning for Autonomous Driving

-This repository is a time capsule of my **bachelor’s thesis** in 2019, where I explored whether **Deep Reinforcement Learning (DRL)** can be a viable tool for autonomous driving.
+This repository is a time capsule of my **bachelor’s thesis** from 2019, where I explored whether **Deep Reinforcement Learning (DRL)** can be a viable tool for autonomous driving.
 Spoiler: it’s complicated.
 While it doesn’t quite work in its current state, this project is a **record of my evolution in software engineering and machine learning over a year**, complete with lessons learned, experiments logged, and a fair amount of existential crises.

 ## Watch the Project in Action
 https://github.com/user-attachments/assets/408ef823-6845-4a45-9a21-0859d3f42b97